tdeekens/tdeekens.name/app/markdown/about.md

 Hank Moody had a hard time understanding the blogging kind - me too.
 Assuming my own brain juice beub of interest to anybody else always almost felt arrogant and utterly wrong.

 So what's this after all?
-Well, I like playing around.
-Playing with technology, coding along and building stuff, abusing good stuff for the worse.
+Well, it's a playground.
+At times I like coding along - building stuff.
+Abusing the good for the worse.
 This is my private playground.
-Putting out some music, books and thoughts can't cause no harm.
+Plus, putting out some music, books and thoughts can't cause no harm.

 After all, I am just writing up on things so I can memorize them better.
 If you want to hit on me: [blog@tdeekens.name](mailto:blog@tdeekens.name).